-Program Announcement Number: HHS-2008-ACF-ACYF-FVPS-0123.
+Program Announcement Number: HHS-2008-ACF-ACYF-FVPS-0124.

-Announcement Title: Family Violence Prevention and Services/Grants for Battered Women's Shelters/Grants to
+Announcement Title: Family Violence Prevention and Services/Grants for Battered Women's Shelters/Grants to Native American Tribes (including Alaska Native Villages) and Tribal Organizations.

 CFDA Number: 93.671.
-Due Date for Applications: January 30, 2008.
+Due Date for Applications: January

-Executive Summary: This announcement governs the proposed award of mandatory grants under the Family Violence Prevention and Services Act (FVPSA) to States (including Territories and Insular Areas).
-The purpose of these grants is to assist States in establishing, maintaining, and expanding programs and projects to prevent family violence and to provide immediate shelter and related assistance for victims of family violence and their dependents.
+Executive Summary: This announcement governs the proposed award of formula grants under the Family Violence Prevention and

+Services Act (FVPSA) to Native American Tribes (including Alaska Native Villages) and Tribal organizations.
+The purpose of these grants is to assist Tribes in establishing, maintaining, and expanding programs and projects to prevent family violence and to provide immediate shelter and related assistance for victims of family violence and their dependents.

 This announcement sets forth the application requirements, the application process, and other administrative and fiscal requirements for grants in Fiscal Year (FY) 2008.
+Grantees are to be mindful that although the expenditure period for grants is a two-year period, an application is required every year to provide continuity in the provision of services.
+(See Section II.
+Award Information, Expenditure Periods.)